seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

     caption: [Dose Effectiveness for Varying Values of $gamma$],
 )  <part3-gamma-kappa>

 As with $beta$, these plots show an inverse, linear relationship between $gamma$ and dose effectiveness.
-A higher degradation rate results in the drug breaking down more quickly, reducing the concentration at the target point and lowering K. From a mathematical perspective, this is also expected as both $beta$ and $gamma$ act as sink terms in the diffusion-reaction equation, reducing the overall concentration.
+A higher degradation rate results in the drug breaking down more quickly, reducing the concentration at the target point and lowering K.

+From a mathematical perspective, this is also expected as both $beta$ and $gamma$ act as sink terms in the diffusion-reaction equation, reducing the overall concentration.
 However, as the original values of $gamma$ were larger than those of $beta$, the impact of varying $gamma$ was more pronounced.

+\

 == Further Work

+While the FEM solver developed in this coursework has proved effective for modelling the 1D drug diffusion problem, there are several areas where further work could improve it's performance.

+One example is the implementation of continuous diffusion-reaction parameters across the mesh, instead of the discrete steps that are currently used.
+This would more accuractly represent the gradual changes in tissue properties that occur in real biological systems.

+Alongside this, the boundary conditions of a perfect source at one side and a perfect sink at the other are idealised scenarios.
+More realistic boundary conditions, such as Neumann or Robin conditions that vary over time, could be implemented to better simulate real-world situations.

+Increasing the mesh or time fidelity would also be likely improve accuracy, although both result in higher computational cost.
+More advanced meshing techniques could be explored, taking the multi-density approach further by implementing adaptive techniques that refine the mesh further in areas of high gradient.

+Finally, the solver could be extended to 2D or 3D problems, allowing for more complex geometries and diffusion scenarios to be modelled.
+This would require significant changes to the mesh generation and element assembly processes, but would greatly expand the range of applications for the solver.

 = Conclusion

+The FEM solver developed in this coursework was successfully implemented and validated against an analytical solution for the transient diffusion-reaction equation in Part 1.
+It was then improved in Part 2 with the addition of more advanced features such as L2 error evaluation, higher-order basis functions, and Gaussian Quadrature integration.

+In Part 3, the solver was then applied to a practical problem, modelling the diffusion of a drug through a multilayer skin structure.
+The initial results and subsequent analysis demonstrated a physically plausible diffusion profile, with a binary search method effectively identifying the minimum effective drug dose level.

+Changes to key parameters in a sensitivity analysis produced results that aligned with both mathematical and physical interpretations of the sample problem, further validating the solver's performance.

+Finally, several areas for further work were discussed and identified, providing a roadmap for future improvements to the solver.

 // MARK: REFERENCES
 = References